indigowar/sevsu-event-map-backend/README.md

 | Retrieve a minimal info about event | `GET`  | `{begin}/event/<id>/minimal`, where `id` is ID of Event | [more](#retrieve-minimal-info-about-event) |
 | Retrieving full info about event    | `GET`  | `{begin}/event/<id>`, where `id` is ID of Event         | [more](#retrieve-a-full-info-about-event)  |

+The list of API endpoints for Panel to add new entities.

+Logical way to do so:

+1. Fetch the things available settings.
+2. Create Organizer entity and send it to server.
+3. Create Event entity and send it to server.
+4. Send set of competitors type to server.
+5. Send set of subjects to server.

 ### Fetch filtration data

 This request will retrieve all data that is used in filtration(subjects, prices etc.).